Can you drop a no contact order in Minnesota? If you asked for it in family court in the first place, it’s civil and you can drop it.

 So which type will you get?
 Luck of the draw.

 Your Rights under Minnesota’s Victim’s Right Act

 Minnesota has a Victim’s Rights Act, Minnesota Chapter 611A.
-One might think that prosecutors claiming to represent “victims” interests would use and cite this law often.
-I’ve almost never heard it happen.
-But I have cited it in most of my domestic assault defense cases, and every time I’ve represented a witness.
+So one might think that prosecutors claiming to represent “victims” interests would use and cite this law often.
+But I’ve almost never heard it happen.
+On the other hand, I have cited this law in most of my domestic assault defense cases.
+And I’ve cited it every time I’ve represented a witness.
 Why?

 Because the law says that prosecutors and courts are must listen to the “victim” and allow them a voice.
 But many don’t seem to want to hear it.
 Many prosecutors just want to use the witness for their purposes.
 Prosecutors often disregard the effect on witness’s real lives.
 The prosecutor discards the witness after use, without thought or care.

 A Lawyer Can Help You Drop a No Contact Order

 It helps for the witness to have a lawyer experienced in domestic violence cases.
 Your lawyer should know the courtroom, the players, and how to make sure your voice is heard.